-Known as the Capitol Theatre when it opened in 1920, the theater rivaled anything the Twin Cities had ever seen as far as movie houses go until that time.
-The theater seated just over 3,000, and was built in opulent Spanish Baroque style.
+Known as the Capitol Theatre when it opened in 1920, the theatre rivaled anything the Twin Cities had ever seen as far as movie houses go until that time.
+The theatre seated just over 3,000, and was built in opulent Spanish Baroque style.

 Located in the Hamm Building, the Capitol Theatre, built for the Finkelstein & Ruben (F & R) circuit, was a multi-million dollar palace in the true sense of the word.
 Its lobby area alone contained several kinds of colored marbles, including a ticket booth faced in Italian Travertine (which the grand staircase and walls were also covered with), a Renaissance-era fountain, and its ceiling being covered with a Baroque-style fresco.
 Smaller lobbies off the main lobby led to mezzanine and balcony levels.